 Tires: Proper air pressure and alignment of your car’s front end is extremely important in getting the most out of your tires.
 Nobody likes buying tires, and the longer they last, the better.

 Contrary to popular belief, the inflation pressure listed on a tire’s sidewall is the maximum pressure the tire may be safely inflated to and not necessarily the pressure recommended by the manufacturer of your car.
 Check your vehicle owner’s manual or the placard located on the driver’s door jamb or inside the glove box for proper inflation figures.
 In addition to accelerated wear, a tire that is a mere four or five pounds under inflated can rob up to a half a mile per gallon!

 Hybrid/Electric Vehicles: Much of the aforementioned maintenance items will apply as a hybrid vehicle will still have a gasoline powered engine, brakes and tires, among other things.
 Strictly electric vehicles won’t need fuel filters or spark plugs, but will have other applicable maintenance requirements as will the electrical component of a hybrid vehicle’s drivetrain.
 A qualified technician familiar with hybrid and electric vehicles should be consulted regarding specific vehicle makes and models.

 These are just some guidelines for effective preventative maintenance.
 Individual vehicle requirements and driving habits play a major role in determining a comprehensive, effective preventative maintenance program.
-At Driver’s Edge, we perform all types of Preventative Maintenance including periodic, 30, 60 and 90,000 thousand-mile services.
-Please call or visit a Driver’s Edge location near you to schedule your vehicle for a complimentary inspection.
+At Car Care Central, we perform all types of Preventative Maintenance including periodic, 30, 60 and 90,000 thousand-mile services.
+Please call us to schedule your vehicle for a complimentary inspection.